Our research

 How is the brain assembled during embryonic development?

-We use mouse genetics and human derived pluripotent stem cells, live imaging (of brain slices and neural progenitors), and functional genomics.
-Read some of our recent publications in Development, Current Biology, Neuron, PLoS Genetics.
-Our research has been featured in several outlets including Science, the Simons Foundation, Spectrum news, and on NPR!
+We apply a multi-faceted strategy to bridge developmental neurobiology, RNA biology and evolution.
+Our approaches including: mouse genetics, induced pluripotent stem cells, organoids, fixed and live imaging of brain slices and neural progenitors, and functional genomics.
+Read some of our recent publications in Nature, Cell Reports, Development, Current Biology, Neuron, PLoS Genetics.
+Our research has been featured in several outlets including Nature, Science, the Simons Foundation, Spectrum news, and on NPR!

-We strongly believe that science is strengthened by diversity.
-Our lab is committed to maintaining and promoting an environment of inclusion.
-We welcome all trainees inclusive of race, religion, gender identity, sexual orientation, nationality, age and disability.
+We strongly believe that science is strengthened by unique and broad perspectives.
+Our lab is committed to maintaining and promoting a supportive environment and welcome lab members who bring unique scientific and personal experiences and backgrounds.
 Please contact us if you are interested in joining our team!

 • NINDS, NIMH, NICHD, The DDX3X Foundation, The Hartwell Foundation, The Brain Research Foundation, The Ruth K. Broad Foundation, Generous funding from the Kahns and Holland-Trices, and the Duke Institute for Brain Sciences.

-• Additionally, our lab members have been awarded fellowships from: NINDS, NICHD, NSF, AHA, Duke Regeneration Next, The Ruth K. Broad Foundation
+• Additionally, our lab members have been awarded fellowships from: NINDS, NICHD, NSF, AHA, Duke Regeneration Next, The Ruth K. Broad Foundation, Burroughs Wellcome.